calum/osrs-leagues-planner/README.md

 ### Saving and Loading

+- **Google Drive Syncing:** Sign in with your Google account to save your plan directly to Google Drive.
+The save dialog allows you to select an existing plan to overwrite or create a new one.
+Load plans by selecting from a list of saved plans on your Google Drive.
 - **Autosave:** Your plan is automatically saved to your browser's local storage.
 - **Reload:** The app will automatically load your last saved plan when you return to the site.